When Would I Need a Personal Injury Lawyer?

 It is their job to make sure they give you as little money as possible.
 Don't let them take away the money that rightfully belongs to you by throwing confusing words and complex terms at you.

-Going to court against an insurance company alone is not a safe bet, but a personal injury lawyer will do wonders against the insurance company's attorneys.
+Going to court against an insurance company alone is not a safe bet, but a personal injury lawyer will do wonders against the insurance company's lawyers.
 Your claim will be taken more seriously, and the possibility that you get your insurance money increases.

 10. Personal Injury Lawyers Want to Win Just as Much as You Do